Marcellus Jerome Clarke: Confederate guerrilla

 Following Morgan's death on September 4, 1864, Clarke formed his own guerrilla band and returned to Kentucky in October.
 He raided throughout the state, killing Union soldiers and destroying supplies.
 His raids seemed to inspire the Louisville Journals stories of the infamous "Sue Mundy", and caused Maj.
 Gen. Stephen G. Burbridge, military governor of Kentucky, substantial embarrassment.
-Combined with the fact that Clarke's gang (referred to by the Journal as "Mundy's Gang") had joined with William Quantrill's Raiders, Clarke was seen as a dangerous enemy of the Union.
+Combined with the fact that Clarke's gang (referred to by the Journal as "Mundy's Gang") had joined with Quantrill's Raiders, Clarke was seen as a dangerous enemy of the Union.
 On the night of February 2, 1865, this joint force of Quantrill and Clarke rode into Lair Station, Kentucky, and burned the railroad depot and freight cars.
 A week later on February 8, 1865, the guerrillas killed three soldiers, took four more prisoner and destroyed the remnants of a wagon train.

 Capture and hanging

 On March 12, 1865, 50 Union soldiers from the 30th Wisconsin Infantry, under the command of Maj.
 Cyrus Wilson, who were tasked with capturing Clarke and his gang, surrounded a tobacco barn ten miles south of Brandenburg near Breckinridge County.
 Four Union soldiers were wounded in the ensuing altercation, but Clarke was captured.
 With him were Henry Medkiff and Henry C. Magruder, wounded in an earlier attack.

 Maj.
 Wilson escorted the three men to Brandenburg, where they boarded a steamer for Louisville.
 Military authorities kept Clarke's trial a secret, and the verdict had been decided the day before the trial.
 He pleaded to be treated as a prisoner of war but was tried as a guerrilla.
 On March 14, military authorities planned Clarke's execution, even though the trial had not started.
 At the brief hearing Clarke was said to have "stood firm and spoke with perfect composure."
 Clarke stated that he was a regular Confederate soldier and that the crimes he was being charged with he had not committed, or they had been committed by Quantrill.
 During the three-hour trial Clarke was not allowed counsel or witnesses for his defense.
 Three days after his capture Union authorities scheduled Clarke for public hanging just west of the corner of 18th and Broadway in Louisville.

 On March 15, Rev. J.J.
 Talbott visited the 20-year-old Clarke in prison and notified him that he would be hanged that afternoon.
 Reportedly Clarke knelt and prayed, asking Talbott to baptize him.
 With Clarke dictating, the minister wrote four letters for him: to Clarke's aunt, his cousin, a young lady named Elizabeth Lashbrook- his brother John Thomas Clarke's wife, and to his fiancée.
 Clarke's last requests were for his body to be sent to his aunt and stepmother in Franklin to be buried in his Confederate uniform, next to his parents.